Interval (music): Number

 This scheme applies to intervals up to an octave (12 semitones).
 For larger intervals, see § Compound intervals below.

 Quality

 The name of any interval is further qualified using the terms perfect (P), major (M), minor (m), augmented (A), and diminished (d).
-This is called its interval quality.
+This is called its interval quality (or modifier).
 It is possible to have doubly diminished and doubly augmented intervals, but these are quite rare, as they occur only in chromatic contexts.
+The combination of number (or generic interval) and quality (or modifier) is called the specific interval, diatonic interval (sometimes used only for intervals appearing in the diatonic scale), or simply interval.

 The quality of a compound interval is the quality of the simple interval on which it is based.
 Some other qualifiers like neutral, subminor, and supermajor are used for non-diatonic intervals.